-A few common examples of "red flags" that may indicate that sexual abuse or sexual harassment by another inmate or staff member is or may be occurring include, but are not limited to:
+1 A few common examples of "red flags" that may indicate that sexual abuse or sexual harassment by another inmate or staff member is or may be occurring include, but are not limited to:

-- Changes in an inmate's behavior for no apparent reason; inmates in unauthorized areas or repeatedly out of their assigned place; horseplay, sexualized interactions between staff and inmates. - Staff granting special requests, showing favoritism, or spending unexplainable amounts of time with an inmate; staff being overly concerned about an inmate or over-identifying with the inmate or their issues. - Inmate refuses to take showers or undress in shower or seeks to be alone or isolated from a particular inmate.
+[•] Changes in an inmate's behavior for no apparent reason; inmates in unauthorized areas or repeatedly out of their assigned place; horse-play, sexualized interaction between staff and inmates;

-"Red Flags" (cont.)

-- Conversations between staff and inmate that are sexualized in nature; staff taking inmate out of cell at unusual times; staff have excessive knowledge about inmate and his/her family situation; staff work in secluded areas with inmate(s); staff defend an inmate; staff in facility during "off hours". - Inmate knows personal information about staff; inmate has letters or photos of staff. - Inmate appears to have more personal items or food than others; inmate improving his/her appearance, dress, make-up, hair.

-- Who shall receive reports: - Should clearly explain to whom staff members must report sexual abuse and sexual harassment, for all types and levels of staff members: - Non-uniform or civilian staff members typically are required to report directly to their immediate supervisor. - Uniform staff typically are required to report according to the established chain of command.
-However, some facilities require all reports of sexual abuse and sexual harassment to be made to the facility head or warden.

-Who receives reports:
+they must receive the reports.

-- Uniform and civilian supervisory staff should be required to report to a higher-level person, possibly including the facility head/warden. - Facility investigators, having received specialized training for investigating sexual abuse in confinement settings, must receive all reports.
-This includes third-party and anonymous reports. - It must also be made clear to whom staff may or must reveal information related to a report of sexual abuse or sexual harassment.
+- The policy must specify who in a facility is required to report all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, to the facility's designated investigators. - The policy must specifically identify any other individuals to whom staff may or must reveal information related to a report of sexual abuse or sexual harassment.

-- When to report: - Staff members must report immediately and according to agency policy.
+• When to report:

+- Staff members must report immediately and according to agency policy.
 This requirement allows for immediate verbal notification and for written reports pursuant to policy, which may provide additional time.

-- How to report: - Staff members must be allowed to make reports privately and verbally (e.g., in person, by phone, or by radio/facility communication device). - Staff should be required to make the report in writing within a defined time period (e.g., by the end of the staff member's shift, within 24 hours, or during some other appropriate period that is clearly stated in policy).

-- Effective training for staff on their reporting duties: - Trainings should cover all aspects of the reporting policy, including the specific staff members who are in the reporting chain; the requirement imposed on all staff members to make reports of alleged incidents of sexual abuse and sexual harassment that come from third-party and anonymous sources; the time frame for reporting; methods for reporting; and documentation requirements. - Trainings should focus on why "hearsay" and "rumors" regarding sexual abuse and sexual harassment must be reported and should describe how the information can be used to enhance safety. - Staff members should be trained on recognizing "red flags" that can both indicate abuse and help prevent abuse.

-- Staff members must understand that they cannot make any decisions on the merit of the allegations; all allegations must be reported, regardless of a staff member's opinion about the validity or merit of the information. - Trainings for staff members should focus on retaliation and fear of retaliation, which often keep victims and staff members from reporting sexual abuse and sexual harassment.
-Such trainings should emphasize that the agency and the facility do not tolerate retaliation and include steps that staff members can take if they experience or are concerned about retaliation. - Trainings for staff members should focus on personal integrity and emphasize that the codes of silence that may have existed in agencies and facilities previously are not acceptable and will not be tolerated.
+Policies and training should educate staff on the specific meaning of the term "immediately." - How to report: - Staff members must be allowed to make reports orally (e.g., in person, by phone, or by radio/facility communication device). - Staff should be required to make the report in writing within a defined time period (e.g., by the end of the staff member's shift, within 24 hours, or during some other appropriate period that is clearly stated in policy). - Agencies should provide effective training to staff members on their reporting duties. - Trainings should cover all aspects of the reporting policy, including the specific staff members who are in the reporting chain; the requirement imposed on all staff members to make reports of alleged incidents of sexual abuse and sexual harassment that come from third-party and anonymous sources; the time frame for reporting; methods for reporting; and documentation requirements. - Trainings should focus on why "hearsay" and "rumors" regarding sexual abuse and sexual harassment must be reported and should describe how the information can be used to enhance safety. - Staff members should be trained on recognizing "red flags" that can both indicate abuse and help prevent abuse. - Staff members must understand that they cannot make any decisions on the merit of the allegations; all allegations must be reported, regardless of a staff member's opinion about the validity or merit of the information. - Trainings for staff members should focus on retaliation and fear of retaliation, which often keep victims and staff members from reporting sexual abuse and sexual harassment.
+Such trainings should emphasize that the agency and the facility do not tolerate retaliation, and steps that staff members can take if they experience or are concerned about retaliation. - Trainings for staff members should focus on personal integrity and emphasize that the codes of silence that may have existed in agencies and facilities previously are not acceptable and will not be tolerated.

-Mandatory reporting:

-Agencies and facilities should work with their general counsels or other legal representatives, and medical and mental health staff to determine whether they are subject to mandatory reporting laws.
+Mandatory reporting: Agencies and facilities should work with their general counsels or other legal representatives, and medical and mental health staff to determine whether they are subject to mandatory reporting laws.
 Mandatory reporting laws vary by jurisdiction and identify classes of people who are required to report abuses of specified vulnerable populations, including minors and elderly people, to external protection agencies.

-Audit issues
+Audit Issues